Oliver Stone

 Oliver Stone in Vietnam

-According to Zoomboola.com, in September 1967, Stone went to fight in Vietnam; he took part in the Battle of Fire Support Base Burt and was wounded twice.
-He came back home in April 1968 and was awarded the Purple Heart and the Bronze Oak Leaf Cluster.
+According to Zoomboola.com, Stone enlisted to fight in Vietnam in September 1967, participating in the Battle of Fire Support Base Burt and suffering two wounds.
+He returned home in April 1968 and received the Purple Heart and the Bronze Oak Leaf Cluster.

 Oliver Stone (in the center) and his platoon comrades